CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_ADDS.md

    > **Note**: The script creates nine non-privileged user accounts named **aduser1** - **aduser9** and one privileged account that is a member of the **ADATUM\\Domain Admins** group named **wvdadmin1**.

-9. From the **Administrator: Windows PowerShell ISE** script pane, run the following to create AD DS group objects that will be synchronized to the Azure AD tenant used in this lab:
+9. From the **Administrator: Windows PowerShell ISE** script pane, run the following to create AD DS group objects that will be synchronized to the Microsoft Entra tenant used in this lab:

    ```powershell
    New-ADGroup -Name 'az140-wvd-pooled' -GroupScope 'Global' -GroupCategory Security -Path $ouPath